Vilnius Lyceum: History

 Vilnius Lyceum Alumni association was founded in 2007.
-Now it unites all students who have graduated from this school.
 Vilnius Lyceum Alumni Association UK charity was established in 2019 to bring together benevolent activities of the alumni of Vilnius Lyceum based in the United Kingdom.

-Vilnius Lyceum became an International Baccalaureate (IB) World School in May 1997.
+Vilnius Lyceum became an International Baccalaureate World School in May 1997.

 Admission

 Competition for places at the Lyceum is high and admission is based entirely on student's academic merit, as measured by the admission examinations.

 The admission exams to Grade 9 are as follows: